-Students walk into Dr. Kaston Anderson-Carpenter’s psychology course at Michigan State University, take their seat and pull out their laptops, tablets and smartphones.
+Students walk into Dr. Kaston Anderson-Carpenter’s psychology course at Michigan State University, take their seats and pull out their laptops, tablets and smartphones.
 His classroom quickly fills with rows of students interacting with their devices.
-However, what fills their screens is not the social media or text messages that many professors notice distracting their students.
-Instead, students in Dr. Anderson-Carpenter’s class are opening education applications such as Packback to review their posts in preparation for the day’s class.
+However, what fills their screens is not the same social media that many instructors notice distracting their students.
+Instead, students in Dr. Anderson-Carpenter’s class are opening education applications such as Packback in preparation for the day’s class.

-For Dr. Anderson-Carpenter, the answer was Packback, a gamified online discussion platform that sparks curiosity by requiring students to ask and respond to open-ended questions.
-After learning about a psychology concept in class, students log onto Packback where they ask thought-provoking questions, debate ideas and make further connections about how the class material relates to themselves and the world.
-Dr. Anderson-Carpenter then spends a few minutes each week browsing his students’ posts and chooses a handful of conversations to discuss in class.
-To keep students engaged throughout the lecture, Dr. Anderson-Carpenter uploads a few student questions from Packback into multiple choice questions on TopHat.
-Students who don’t feel comfortable speaking in class can still participate by using their smartphones or tablets to share ideas in real-time via Packback or answer multiple choice questions via TopHat.
+For Dr. Anderson-Carpenter, the answer was Packback; a discussion platform that sparks curiosity by requiring students to ask and respond to open-ended questions.
+After learning about a concept in class, students log onto Packback to ask questions, debate ideas and make connections between the class material and their lives.
+Dr. Anderson-Carpenter then browses the posts and chooses a few to discuss in class.
+To keep students engaged throughout the lecture, Dr. Anderson-Carpenter uploads a student questions from Packback into multiple-choice questions on TopHat.
+Students who don’t feel comfortable speaking in class can still participate by using their smart devices to share ideas in real-time via Packback or answer multiple-choice questions via TopHat.

 Promoting Critical Thinking with Packback

-Dr. Anderson-Carpenter has seen his students become more prepared and attentive in class since restructuring his course to include technology.
-Because students are using Packback to ask questions outside of class, they have the time to formulate thought-provoking questions that explore topics of interest to them.
-For example, when a lecture revolves around cardiovascular disease in a health psychology course, students use Packback to share personal stories about family members from different cultures who have been through similar circumstances.
+Dr. Anderson-Carpenter has seen his students become more prepared and attentive in class since including technology in his course.
+Since students are using Packback to ask questions outside of class, they have the time to formulate thought-provoking questions.
+For example, when a lecture covers cardiovascular disease, students use Packback to share personal stories about family members who have been through similar circumstances.

 Some of Dr. Anderson-Carpenter’s favorite questions from Packback included “How do we promote cardiovascular disease prevention in a culture where it’s not talked about and what are the implications for doing so?”
 This question sparked curiosity in other students who then began to further explore the subject with questions such as, “What things might have to change at the policy level?” and “What programs and practices might have to be implemented not just among the healthcare system, but also across other sectors of the community?”